Are you excited for your first time in Hawaii? Here are a few mistakes that you should avoid making during your trip (from a Hawaii local!)

 Disrespecting the Land and the Ocean During Your First Time in Hawaii

 As you can tell from the other tips on this list, it’s very important that you respect the land and the ocean in Hawaii.
 While I’ve listed out a bunch of tips that can help you do so, the simple things also count.
-Picking up trash on hikes and gathering plastic on the beach may seem small, but these good deeds add up!
+Picking up trash on hikes, using a reusable water bottle, and gathering plastic on the beach may seem small, but these good deeds add up!
 By doing so, you’re helping to keep Hawaii beautiful for your next visit to the islands.

 What mistakes did you make during your first time in Hawaii?
 Let me know in the comments!